 Locals and visitors are urged, very strongly urged in winter, to use the Valley Trail to walk to/from the village instead of walking on the road.
 Especially after having a few drinks!
 Safety first everyone!!

-For guests of our Best Sun Peaks condo, and others in the Stone’s Throw and Settler’s Crossing area, entry to the trail is found right by the village side of the overpass, by the 16th tee, Morrisey Connector pathway to the Express chairlift and the Umbrella café.
+For guests of our Best Sun Peaks condo, and others in the Stone’s Throw and Settler’s Crossing area, entry to the trail is found right by the village side of the overpass, by the 16th tee, Morrisey Connector pathway to the Morrisey Express chairlift, Orient chairlift and the Umbrella café.

 Look to your left and you will see the signpost, directly across from the stop sign.

-It winds along behind the McGillivray Creek townhouses, past the current ice rink, and comes out by the Kookaburra Lodge – right beside one of our favorite Sun Peaks restaurants – the Voyageur Bistro.
+It winds along behind the McGillivray Creek townhouses (which are directly across from our Trapper's Landing townhouse, along the golf course and comes out by the Kookaburra Lodge – right beside one of our favorite Sun Peaks restaurants – the Voyageur Bistro.

 From there you can continue past the Kookaburra Lodge to the street, cross over and head into the village, cross over and check out the stores in the Fireside Lodge and then enter the village, or carefully make your way down to the Sun Peaks Village Day Lodge – easy in summer but not so much in winter when snow covers the pathways.